FukkitMC/CraftFukkit/README.md

 - mixins must be postfixed with Mixin, (XMixin, ex.
 EntityMixin), and all duck interfaces and accessor mixins must be postfixed with Access, (ex.
 EntityAccess)
 - all mixins and duck interfaces must belong in the relative package with their minecraft namespace accoriding to the yarn mappings at the time they were written
+- documentation is optional, craftbukkit isn't documented either, but it's always nice

 # It doesn't run!
-yea its not done yet, just port the patches verbatim for now until it's fixed

-the gradle script is very hacky atm to solve a linkage error, but it works so don't touch it ;)
+yea its not done yet, just port the patches verbatim for now until it's done the gradle script is very hacky atm to solve a linkage error, but it works so don't touch it ;)

 # Porting Patches